Proposed Melbourne tram extensions: Tram routes to Fishermans Bend

 Map showing the two proposed extensions of the tram network through Fishermans Bend, according to the State Government's 2018 framework plan.

 State and local governments have also proposed the extension of route 48 from its current terminus at Victoria Harbour in Docklands across the Yarra River and into the Fishermans Bend precinct, a future major urban renewal area.
 It would require the construction of a new tram-only bridge and generally follow the path of Fennell and Plummer Streets.
 The tram extension is proposed as an interim solution to connect Fishermans Bend residents to the CBD via mass transit until the metropolitan railway network can be extended with new underground stations.
 The proposed bridge has faced some opposition from local groups and residents, whom fear it will destroy a local park and prevent tall boats from mooring at a nearby marina and travelling upstream.
 The bridge has been costed by the State Government at over $200 million.

 The State Government released a Framework for Fishermans Bend in October 2018 that proposed two new tram routes through the area: one running through the new suburbs of Sandridge and Wirraway along Plummer Street, and the other running through Lorimer and the Employment Precinct along Turner Street.
 The Framework gives a 'medium term' delivery timeframe of 2020–2025, while Infrastructure Australia also identified the project as a 'medium term' priority.
 The 2019-2020 state budget allocated $4.5 million to plan the tram routes to Fishermans Bend and develop a preliminary business case for the project.

 Other proposals

-Route 3 to Chadstone
+Route 3 to Hughesdale

-Map of a proposed route 3 extension.
+Map of an earlier proposed route 3 extension.

 In 2005, the Public Transport Users Association (PTUA) proposed for an extension of route 3 from East Malvern.
 It would run from its current terminus to East Malvern railway station, before continuing until it reaches Chadstone Shopping Centre.
 It would provide Chadstone with some form of rail link, also connecting it directly to a railway station.

+Later planning documents, including Infrastructure Victoria’s 2025 30‑Year Strategy, identified an East Malvern–Chadstone–Hughesdale tram extension as a priority corridor, noting Chadstone’s lack of a fixed‑rail connection and the benefits of linking it to Hughesdale railway station.